EricZinda/Perplexity/backlog.md

 Remaining work to be shown in the tutorial:

 - Plurals work
-  - The way yield_set_or_ind works is wrong it should pay attention to the variable *mode* not whether the variable in the MRS is plural
   - Bug: Which files are large? can return a single file
     - rewrite plural quantifiers into quantifier_q(x, CARD, RSTR, BODY)
     - give uncardinalized plural rstrs a "plural(x)" cardinalizer